Cycling Without Age: Operations

+All trips with the senior citizens are always free, and communications between the volunteer and the passengers are encouraged.
+The organization emphasises the story told by the elderly passengers, instructing the volunteer riders to pay attention to them as well as utilizing them in their social media promotions.
+To facilitate the communication, a special type of trishaw is used so that the passengers sitting in the front can clearly hear what the pilot says, and the pilots can easily listen to their passengers' stories.

 Impact

 A 2018 study at the Hospital Sant Pau in Barcelona, Spain, reported that all 14 participants felt that the relationship with the volunteer pilot was very positive.
 The majority "loved the trips, felt more motivated and would recommend CWA.
 The main reasons they liked CWA" was "going out for a ride and get distracted."

 In 2019, a study by the German Institut für Bildung, Erziehung und Beratung (Institute for Education, Upbringing and Guidance) found that the trips offered by Cycling Without Age generally have a positive effect on older people.
 The passengers benefit from the many new social contacts and perceive the outings as an enrichment for their everyday life.
 With the extended range of travel, they can experience the great outdoors again and visit places they have fond memories of.
 In particular, however, the passengers enjoy the conversations with the trishaw pilot and other people they meet.

 Due to the special design of the trishaws used by Cycling Without Age (passengers in front, rider at the back), communication is possible at any time without any problems: 'The social isolation, which is a major hurdle in everyday life for many seniors, is inevitably reduced or even dissolved by Cycling Without Age — from which not only the seniors, but also the pilots themselves benefit enormously.
 The positive experiences with the pilots are also very far-reaching.
 They lose fear of contact with the older generation and learn to interact with them in a casual and relaxed manner.
 The drivers can combine sporting activity with social commitment and also have important interpersonal experiences.'

 A 2019 impact study from Singapore found that nursing home residents experienced an increase in self-reported mood and outlook on life of 80% after 5 rides.
 Among young volunteers the report found a 36% increase in comfort level communicating and interacting with seniors.

 A 2020 study in Scotland also looked at the effects of the Cycling Without Age initiative on the mood and well-being of residents in senior citizens' facilities: "Analyses revealed significant improvements in mood and wellbeing at follow-up on ride days versus no ride days."